Meldiron/almost-evades/README.md

 - Cannot kill on spawn
 - claim anonymous account
 - Dont disconenct from lobby on /r
+- circle with circle collision
+- disablee speedup on spawn
+- in-game table of players

 ```sh
 # Machine setup